-The financial statements have been prepared under the historical cost basis except for buildings that are measured at fair value.
+The financial statements have been prepared under the historical cost basis except for buildings and financial assets that are measured at fair value.

 (c) Functional and presentation currency

 The financial statements are presented in Mauritian rupees (Rs) which is the Group's and the Company's functional currency.
 All amounts have been rounded to the nearest Rs, unless otherwise indicated.